PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-19 19:29:29
+Last updated: 2024-04-19 19:30:02
-Random Quote: Dreams change.
-Other things become important. -
+Random Quote: I fear the only sorcerer strong enough to stop Dr. Strange is you, Dr. Strange. - Ancient One